JdeRobot/RoboticsAcademy/_pages/exercises/IndustrialRobots/pick_place.md

 * `import Frequency` - to import the Frequency library class.
 This class contains the tick function to regulate the execution rate.
 * `Frequency.tick(ideal_rate)` - regulates the execution rate to the number of Hz specified.
 Defaults to 50 Hz.

+## Robot API

+This exercise now supports ROS 2-direct implementation in addition to the original HAL-based approach.
+Below you'll find the details for both options.

 ## HAL API for Gazebo 11 (Classic).

 ### Direct Kinematics